-- Letting Go of Expectations — For the longest time I procrastinated way too much because I thought what I will make is not good enough.
+- Letting Go of Expectations — For the longest time I procrastinated way too much because I thought what I am making is not good enough.
 I am now learning to let that go and just create what I can create in this moment.
-It's not going to be perfect and that's ok.
+It’s not going to be perfect and that’s ok.

 - Einführung ins Familienaufstellen by Bert Hellinger

 - Own the Day, Own Your Life: Optimised Practices for Waking, Working, Learning, Eating, Training, Playing, Sleeping and Sex by Aubrey Marcus

 Absorbed in 2019 (in order)

 I’m happy to discuss opportunities around any and all these ideas.